 Entities can elect a measurement alternative for equity investments that do not have readily determinable fair values and do not qualify for the practical expedient in ASC 820 to estimate fair value using the NAV per share (or its equivalent).
-Under the alternative, they measure these investments at cost, less any impairment.
-ASU 2019-04 clarifies that if an entity identifies observable price changes in orderly transactions for the identical or a similar investment of the same issuer, it must measure its equity investment at fair value in accordance with ASC 820 as of the date that the observable transaction occurred.
-An entity has to make a separate election to use the alternative for each eligible investment and has to apply the alternative consistently from period to period until the investment's fair value becomes readily determinable (although an entity may subsequently elect to measure the equity investment at fair value under certain conditions see discussion below).
-Entities also have to reassess at each reporting period whether an investment qualifies for this alternative.
+Under the alternative, the investments are measured at cost, less any impairment.
+If an entity identifies observable price changes in orderly transactions for the identical or a similar investment of the same issuer, it must measure its equity investment at fair value in accordance with ASC 820 as of the date that the observable transaction occurred.
+A separate election to use the alternative needs to be made for each eligible investment and the alternative should be applied consistently from period to period until the investment's fair value becomes readily determinable (although an entity may subsequently elect to measure the equity investment at fair value under certain conditions, see discussion below).
+Entities are also required to reassess at each reporting period whether an investment qualifies for the alternative.